Trump Repeals Obama's Landmark Climate-Change Power Plan

 “You want to know how you bring the coal jobs back?
 Ban fracking,” said Ted Thomas, the chairman of the Arkansas Public Service Commission and a former Republican legislator in the state, in March.
 “When you talk to utility professionals, there are more of them who think Elvis is still alive than believe that” the Obama administration’s rules are to blame for the decline in coal, he told me then.

 Indeed, energy experts say that the United States may meet the ostensible emissions-reduction goals of the Clean Power Plan.
-The Rhodium Group, an energy consulting firm at the forefront of climate-economic forecasting, projects that U.S. power-sector will fall by between 27 and 35 percent by 2030 without the Clean Power Plan.
+The Rhodium Group, an energy consulting firm at the forefront of climate-economic forecasting, projects that the U.S. power sector will fall by between 27 and 35 percent by 2030 without the Clean Power Plan.

-But its experts also caution the 32 percent figure was just an estimate, and the real emissions gains of the Clean Power Plan may have been higher than anticipated.
+But its experts also caution the 32-percent figure was just an estimate, and the real emissions gains of the Clean Power Plan may have been higher than anticipated.
 Historically, energy forecasts have undershot the rise of solar and renewable energy.

 And there are graver implications to the rollback.
 The United States is not on track to reduce its carbon emissions fast enough to avert catastrophic global warming—even under the most optimistic economic forecasts.
 A recent study on the world’s carbon budget found that the world would need to reduce its emissions in ways that parallel “the Great Depression, the years following World War II, and during the collapse of the Soviet Union” to stave off the worst of global warming.